 I hope you are able to find opportunities to solidify the foundation of your relationship through what you’ve read here.

 The myth of unconditional love

-We'd like to think (and are in fact socialised to think) that when we meet Mr or Mrs Right, all will be perfect.
+We'd like to think (and are in fact socialised to think) that when we meet Mr, Mrs or MX Right, all will be perfect.
 We'll love them unconditionally until we are parted by death.
 The reality is often far from this fantasy.